leanneduyck/MyMovies-Client/README.md

 Overview:
-This MyMovies-Client app caters to both unauthenticated and authenticated users.
+Client: This React app caters to both unauthenticated and authenticated users.
 Upon login, users can access various views including Home, Profile, and Movie details.
-Key features include CRUD operations for managing user data and favorite movies, as well as integration with the MyMovies-Server API for seamless data management.
-It is designed as a SPA.
+Key features include CRUD operations for managing user data and favorite movies (via a custom API), as well as integration with the MyMovies-Server API for seamless data management.
+It is designed as a SPA and uses React Bootstrap for UI.
+It features dynamic search functionality powered by Fuse.
+Parcel handles bundling.
+This is the frontend of the app, built using the backend from MyMovies-Server.

 Key Features: